Visible Light Microscopy

 There are brief descriptions of various LED lighting systems, macro-cameras, stereo-microscopes and a modified USB-microscope.
 On the right I have included a range of useful links, plus some images which can be enlarged by clicking on them.

 These notes and links are for my use and also to help others.
 My limited experience with many areas of microscopy means there is a bias towards equipment, materials science and a few diatoms.
+Another bias is that I can't afford new research-grade equipment, so I try to achieve similar performance from selected low-priced or second-hand alternatives.
 I revise these notes periodically to correct mistakes.
 The photos shown here are scaled for the internet so some detail is lost.

 Slide Preparation and Lighting